How to Make a Metallic-Finish Magnolia Leaf Wreath

 We're obsessed with this gorgeous magnolia wreath—and our DIY instructions make it so easy to make!
 Metallic spray paint and a touch of gold leaf turn preserved leaves into a shimmering, metallic wreath you can show off all year long.

-Magnolia wreaths are a classy touch to any room, but this shimmery, metallic version takes it up a notch and turns a leaf wreath into a work of art.
-Neutral metallics provide year-round elegance to a mantelpiece or door.
+Magnolia wreaths add an elegant touch to any room, but this shimmery, metallic version takes it up a notch and turns a leaf wreath into a work of art.
+Neutral metallics provide year-round elegance to an inexpensive fall mantel or fall front door.
 We opted for a mixed metallic color palette that really makes every leaf pop, but you could also go with an all-gold, silver or copper color scheme.
 It's your project; you make the call!

-Editor's tip: This wreath makes a great DIY gift, because metallics can be worked in to any holiday decor.
-Consider making more than wreath while you're crafting.
-We're sure you have someone on your gift list who would love to receive one.
+This wreath makes a great DIY gift, because metallics can be worked in to any holiday decor.
+Consider making more than wreath while you're crafting—that way you can give one and keep one for yourself!

 - Preserved magnolia leaves (about 100)